MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 ---
-title: "Use topics to design a chatbot conversation"
+title: Use topics to design a chatbot conversation
-description: "The authoring canvas provides an intuitive, no-code way of creating a bot that can help answer user questions, perform actions, and solve issues."
+description: Use conversation topics in the Power Virtual Agents authoring canvas for an intuitive, no-code way to create a bot that can help answer user questions, perform actions, and solve issues.
 keywords: "PVA"
-ms.date: 02/23/2022
+ms.date: 04/01/2022
 ms.service: power-virtual-agents
 ms.topic: article
 author: iaanw